OMJO-MOJO/Bot-Builder-Docs/README.md

   token: "BOT_TOKEN", // optional; default: fetches one from the token list in the token's path });
 ```
-Note: The features in the Create options is the features that the user selects for their bot.

 ## Edit a bot
+> If a username, description and/or features is not passed through, the Bot Builder will not update it and use the existing options
 ``` js
 BotBuilder.edit(userId, {
   username: "New username", // optional; default: current username